 Sura moved to the UK at the age of seventeen, as the percussionist in his brother’s band, the Seckou Keita Quintet.
 Since his arrival in the UK, Sura has performed as a solo act as well as part of collaborations, taking part in more than five hundred shows and festivals in over thirty different countries spanning every continent.
 He has worked with and performed alongside renown international musicians which include Baaba Maal, Rokia Traore, Habib Koite and Sona Jobarteh.

 His quest to promote the traditional music from his cultural roots in The Gambia and his fascination with experimenting new genres have led him to perform and record in a number of interesting cross-cultural settings, including collaborations with the great British-German violinist Maximilian Baillie, Chinese erhu player Ling Peng, Indian sitarist Purbayan Chatterjee, French jazz trumpeter Erik Truffaz, South African opera singer Pumeza, Spanish-Senegalese band Africai, British multi-instrumentalist Pete Josef and an album with the duo ‘Askew and Avis’, called Kora Song Radio.

 Sura's debut album ‘Sila Kang’ was released on KuliMarow Music on the 20th of June 2011.
 Sila Kang, meaning 'on the road', was a reflection on his journey as young musician.
 Infused with passion and youthful vigor yet contemplative, the album received extensive airplay and critical acclaim in national publications in the UK.

-His second album 'Tila Saba' is due to be released on 26 March 2021.
+His second album 'Tila Saba' was released on 26 March 2021.
 The name, which is from a Mandinka adage, is symbolic of the transition of time and the transient nature of the world.
 The album embodies this concept as it explores the past, draws inspiration from the present and contemplates the future through the Kora and its journey across centuries.